Allied Health Assistants Townsville

 Our AHAs work under the supervision of our speech pathologists and occupational therapists to deliver therapy-based activities in a fun and affordable way.

-Our AHAs provide affordable, supervised support to help children practise therapy goals through play, communication, regulation, and motor activities, enhancing progress between sessions.
+Our Allied Health Assistants provide affordable, supervised support to help children practise therapy goals through play, communication, regulation, and motor activities, enhancing progress between sessions.

 They are a great option to increase therapy intensity, support skill development, or provide consistent weekly input at a lower cost.